ChiaPatricia/jia-xu/content/project/WCA/index.md

 ## Data cleaning & Visualization

-(For data privacy, all the data will be shown in `-` , cross-referenced results and recommendations are omitted here.
+(For data privacy reasons, all the data will be shown in `-` , cross-referenced results and recommendations are omitted here.
 Thank you for your understanding!)

 The basic characteristics of the dataset and the potential difficulties that we would run into in data cleaning.